byrd-laif/soilMakers/lifeStylesForChange/waterAlchemy.md

 #### **Body And Soil Microbial Gardens**

-**The human body contain 10 times more bacteria than human cells, meaning around 100 trillion microbes make up the physical human body.
-Humans are Wild in this way.
+**The human body contain 10 times more bacteria than human cells, meaning around 100 trillion microbes make up the physical human body.** Humans are Wild in this way.
 The largest colony is located in the stomach and intestines.
 The bacteria digest substances that help the immune system defend against invaders.
 This exact same process happens in soil, water and the food that comes from it.
 Protect the microbes with Probiotics.
 Doing so will keep the microbiome full of live beneficial organisms, which will help keep digestion, immunity and overall health on track.
-Body and Soil, encourage the growth of healthy bacteria.**
+Body, Soil and Water encourage the growth of healthy bacteria.

-**What all cultured 'foods' have in common is an abundance of lactic acid bacteria, yeasts, and moulds that produce enzymes which break down and alter the original foods.
+What all cultured 'foods' have in common is an abundance of lactic acid bacteria, yeasts, and moulds that produce enzymes which break down and alter the original foods.
 The microbes eat the sugars, digesting them and excrete metabolites.
 There are many targeted uses for these metabolites.
 Companies package them and sell them at a high cost.
 The majority of products on the market are powdered or freeze-dried, this process causes damage to the microbes, resulting in 90 to 95% die off.
-This means, even though colony counts are high, only 5 to 10% of the microbes are actually alive.**
+This means, even though colony counts are high, only 5 to 10% of the microbes are actually alive.

 #### *Few create a product that can truly rival real, live home ferments.*

 **Eco-Pro*Biotic* is a simple process for encouraging natural fermentation by lactic acid-forming bacteria such as Lactobacillus species and naturally-occurring wild yeasts of fruit and plant food remnants and brown sugar.
 The fermentation process produces amino acids and peptides that help skin’s cellular renewal.**

-**Fermentation is a kind of detoxification process, a transfer of anti-nutrients into nutrients, nutrient enhancement and the creation of micro-nutrients occurs.
-This process also increases the bioavailability, making it so the skin is able to absorbe the nutrients, for brighter and more hydrated skin.
+**Fermentation is a kind of detoxification process, a transfer of anti-nutrients into nutrients, nutrient enhancement and the creation of micro-nutrients occurs.** This process also increases the bioavailability, making it so the skin is able to absorbe the nutrients, for brighter and more hydrated skin.
 The process creates new amino acids, organic acids, and antioxidants that didn’t originally exist in the raw material, naturaly optimized to provide the most nutrition to the skin.
 The fermentation process transforms the natural substances into a lightweight essence that immediately seeps into skin and mildly exfoliates it with lactic acid.
-A product that can be applied as a moisturizer, serum or mask, enabling the skin to more readily accept and absorb these ingredients.**
+A product that can be applied as a moisturizer, serum or mask, enabling the skin to more readily accept and absorb these ingredients.

 #### *There is a microbiome connection between our Skin and the Soil.*

-**Eco-Enzyme is an ecologicaly responsible option** for fresh fruit remnants, those living in apartments/condos or for those looking to use their food remnants as a nutrient rich probiotic water and soil amendment.
+**Eco-Enzyme is an ecologicaly responsible option** for fresh fruit remnants, those living in apartments/condos or for those looking to use their fresh food remnants as a nutrient rich probiotic water and soil amendment.
 Use in the garden, plant pots or the environmet as a gift of thanks, probiotic water for Mother Earth.
 No garden is required!
 Be creative.
 Whats around ...

 **Discover the magic of eco-enzyme and how it impacts:**